clarklc/GameDevPortfolio/README.md

 # GameDevPortfolio
-A portfolio of media and art from personal W.I.P. game dev projects.
+A portfolio of media and art from personal W.I.P. game dev projects by Lewis Clark

 These include characters and NPCs from: